mckeeh3/akka-multi-region-visualizer/README.md

 ## Summary

 **Purpose:**
-This app visualizes a massive, distributed grid of sensors, allowing users to interactively update and monitor sensor states in real time.
-It demonstrates multi-region, event-driven architecture using Akka, and provides a highly interactive and responsive UI for managing sensor data.
+This app visualizes a massive, distributed grid of cells, allowing users to interactively update and monitor cell states in real time.
+It demonstrates multi-region, event-driven architecture using Akka, and provides a highly interactive and responsive UI for managing cell data.

 ---